 Find Out How "Cool" Cold can be at Frostival 2023, Fargo

 Frostival, January 14 - February 25, 2023, is the perfect way to embrace the cold with more than 40 winter-themed events that will have you thinking "Cold is Cool."
 Throughout the six weeks, attendees with a competitive streak will delight in cardboard sled races, winter kickball, disc golf, a snow sculpture contest and more.
 The Coffee & Cocoa Crawl in downtown Fargo, sleigh rides in M.B.
 Johnson Park, or a candlelight trail walk through Viking Ship Park round out some of the interactive experiences.
 The pinnacle event, FrosTAKular takes place on February 11, with a live music concert featuring a 6-piece band performing Broadway musicals.
-The full schedule of events can be found here.

 Take a Day Off with the Greenway Snow Day, Grand Forks